Authors of section

 Initial treatment

 Before starting antibiotics, it is important to obtain adequate cultures.
 Several samples should be obtained in the operating room from different locations within the wound.
-Only if the patient is systemically septic should one consider antibiotics prior to wound exploration.
+Only if the patient is systemically septic should one consider providing antibiotics prior to wound exploration.

 Gram negative coverage is wise for hospital-acquired infections.
 Ask about allergy history and modify antibiotic selection as necessary.